-- Hard Packed: The roadside soil where the seed falls on hardened ground and is not understood or believed and therefore snatched away again with no effect by Satan, leaving no impact on the one who heard it who had no interest in it, or
+- Hard Packed: The roadside soil where the seed falls on the hardened ground and is not understood or believed and therefore snatched away again with no effect by Satan, leaving no impact on the one who heard it who had no interest in it, or

 - Rocky: The rocky soil where the seed is received eagerly at first and for a time, but then discarded through neglect or when trial and tribulation or persecution arise, or

-- Thorny: The thorny soil is where the cares and desires for the pleasures of this world win out over perseverance in faith, which therefore choke out the seed from growing, or
+- Thorny: The thorny soil is where the cares and desires for the pleasures of this world win out over perseverance in faith, which therefore chokes out the seed from growing, or

 - Good: The good soil which receives the Word in truth and fullness, growing and maturing in Christ and always abounding in the work of the Lord, producing a crop 30x, 60x, or 100x for the Lord, and persevering in faith unto death.

 Matthew Henry writes on the parable: